odun23ayo/MARIAM-PORTFOLIO/README.md

 - **Educational Resources**: Offers comprehensive articles and guides on diabetes awareness.
 - **Interactive Tools**: Includes quizzes and calculators to help users assess their health risks.
 - **Community Engagement**: Features a blog and forum for users to share experiences and support each other.
+### Key Points:
+- **Technologies Used**: The section lists the main technologies used in the project like HTML, CSS, JavaScript, Node.js, and Git/GitHub for version control.
+- **General Setup**: Provides step-by-step instructions for installing, running, and contributing to the project.

+Let me know if you'd like to modify or add anything!

 ## Installation
 To set up the project locally, follow these steps:
 1. **Clone the Repository**: